TypeStrong/ts-node/README.md

 ## Issues

-* REPL currently does not work over each execution [#1](https://github.com/blakeembrey/typescript-node/issues/1)
+* REPL is not working over each execution [#1](https://github.com/blakeembrey/typescript-node/issues/1)
 * Code coverage information does not work with istanbul [#2](https://github.com/blakeembrey/typescript-node/issues/2)

 ## License